diofant/diofant/docs/aboutus.rst

 License
 -------

-Unless stated otherwise, all files in the SymPy project, SymPy's webpage (and wiki), all images and all documentation including this User's Guide are licensed using the new BSD license:
+Unless stated otherwise, all files in the Diofant project are licensed using the new BSD license:

 .. literalinclude:: ../LICENSE